 - Personnel of the Part-145 organization required to plan, perform supervise, inspect and certify the maintenance of aircraft and fuel system components;

-- Personnel of the M.A.
-Subpart G organization involved in the management and review of the continuing airworthiness of aircraft
+- Personnel of the Part-CAMO organization involved in the management and review of the continuing airworthiness of aircraft

 - Personnel of the part 147 organization authorized to instruct on maintenance inspecting and certifying the maintenance of aircraft and its fuel system components.

 - Demo version preview